maptv/decalendar/docs/decalendar.md

 | Friday    | 5   | -2  |
 | Saturday  | 6   | -1  |

 The week number and weekday number can be written by themselves.
 For example `+00+0` means the Sunday that starts the week that includes the 1st day of the year.
 This date is before the first day of the year unless the year starts on a Sunday.
 This means that the week number always starts from "0" or "-53", while the weekday number will only be "0" or "-7" if the first day of the year is a Sunday.
-The week number and the weekday number can be combined with a year to have a full week-based date.
-For example, the first day of the year 2000 was a Monday and thus would be `2000+00+1` or `2000-53-6` in the week-based format.
+If we do not include a year in the week date, we can drop the first delimiter, because the second delimiter should be sufficient, but if we include the year, both delimiters are required.
+For example, `00+0` and `53-6` should be written `2000+00+1` and `2000-53-6` when combined with the year 2000.
 We could read these dates as `Year 2000 Week 0 Day 1` and `Year 2000 Week -53 Day minus 6`, respectively.

+### Months

+`Decalendar` also has a date format for Gregorian calendar dates.
+To match the other formats, the month and day-of-the-month counts start at 0 and to save space, the month is duodecimal (Base12) encoded.
+This changes may be confusing

+If the year is already known, we